cjzamora/vim-cheatsheet/cheatsheet.md

 - `y` - Yank.
 Example: `yw` (yank word).
 - `yy` - Yank the current line.
+- `y$` - yank to the end of the current line (but don't yank the newline character).
+- `yiw` - yank the current word (excluding surrounding whitespace).
+- `yaw` - yank the current word (including leading or trailing whitespace).
+- `ytx` - yank from the current cursor position up to and before the character (til x).
+- `yfx` - yank from the current cursor position up to and including the character (find x).
 - `p` - Paste after cursor.
 - `P` - Paste before cursor.